Education & learning

 The good news is there are ways to counteract these problems.
 Before you buy a wig, always measure your head.
 Learning the circumference of your head and its shape will help you determine what size of wig you need.
 Remember, heads aren’t just oval shaped.
 The length and width of your head play a factor in what size of wig you need.

 In order to determine which size you need to buy, you need to measure yourself for a wig.
-You’ll need a head circumference measurement, ear to ear measurement, and front back measurement.
-If you want to learn how you can measure your head, check out our video where Roxie shows you how to find your wig measurements.
+You’ll need a head circumference measurement, ear to ear measurement, and front to back measurement.
+Use a soft tape measure for best results.
+Here are some tips on how to measure your head for your wig size.

 Once you get each of your measurements, record them to find your proper size.
 Take your measurements twice if you need to for more accurate results.